chgeuer/chgeuer.github.io/_posts/2016-01-27-configure-akamai-cdn-for-azure-media-services.md

 ### Have a clean host name

-For streaming my video assets, I want a neat and clean hostname, i.e. I do not want some Azure or Akamai artefacts show up in the URL.
+For streaming my video assets, I want a neat and clean 'vanity' hostname, i.e. I do not want some Azure or Akamai artefacts show up in the URL.
 In my case, I'd like to have my viewers to get the videos from `videos.geuer-pollmann.de`.  `videos.geuer-pollmann.de` will be a DNS CNAME pointing to Akamai, but I **also** want to configure Azure Media Services to accept requests for that URL.
 Specifically, Akamai will be configured to forward the incoming host header to the origin, so `mediaservice321.streaming.mediaservices.windows.net` must be configured to accept requests for `videos.geuer-pollmann.de`, even if the real DNS doesn't point to the origin server directly.

 Before I can configure my 'custom host name' `video.geuer-pollmann.de` for my streaming endpoint, Azure wants some proof that I excercise control over the `geuer-pollmann.de` domain, and they want me to create some DNS entry to show that.
 In the dashboard of my 'Azure Media Services Account', I can see it has a 'media service id' called `13b2246c-82f5-40f5-b102-cf7d74b956ab`.
 Azure now asks me to configure my own DNS server to let `13b2246c-82f5-40f5-b102-cf7d74b956ab.geuer-pollmann.de` to be a CNAME entry pointing to `verifydns.mediaservices.windows.net`.